Skip to content

 • docker: the best-known and most widely integrated platform, requires administrator priveleges to use.

 Typically an analysis pipeline will use continuous integration to build and push a docker image to a container registry (like dockerhub and/or containers.ligo.org).
-Once an image is in a publicly-accessible registry it can be published to CVMFS, making it available to various high-thoughtput computing resources running singularity.
+Once an image is in a publicly-accessible registry it can be published to CVMFS, making it available to various high-thoughtput computing resources running Apptainer.

 Terminology: "image" refers to the set of files which define a given instance of a "container".